-- 1. Microsoft Word document, Word 2010 or later version. - 2.
+- 1. Microsoft Word document, Word 2016 or later version (MS 365 is on version 2021!). - 2.
 One-inch margins all around. - 3.
-14-point Times New Roman font (all headings, subheadings, and text should be formatted in this font).
+12-point Times New Roman font (all headings, subheadings, and text should be formatted in this font).
 Do NOT use all capital letters or bold for headings. - 4.
 Double-spaced (See #7 for detailed instructions). - 5.
 Black ink. - 6.
 Left margin justification, ragged right. - 7.
-Do NOT usetabs for indenting paragraphs.
+Do NOT use tabs for indenting paragraphs.
 In Word, go to icon in format paragraph that allows line spacing (while here, you can indicate 2.0 line spacing), click on line spacing options, click on special (first line) and ensure the default is 0.25".
-Do not have a line space follow or precede your paragraphs. - 8.
-Chapter headings should be flush left and capitalized with NO indent.
-To end a chapter, press CTRL + Enter or COMMAND + Return for Mac. - 9.
-For a scene break, enter return.
+Do not have a line space follow or precede paragraphs. - 8.
+Chapter headings should be flush left and have initial caps with NO indent.
+To end a chapter, do NOT press Enter or Return multiple times to get to the next page.
+Instead, press CTRL + Enter or COMMAND + Return for Mac. - 9.
+For a scene break, after the last sentence before the break, enter three asterisks (\\\), return to start next section.
 Please place flush left and highlight in pink.
-If you get a strange line across the page, press the undo key and the line will be deleted. - 10.
+If you get a strange line across the page, press the undo key and the line will be deleted.
+(Please note other highlighted items in #11 and #12.
+The purpose of highlighting is so the formatter can easily see style changes or items to insert.
+Highlighting is done by the editor.) - 10.
 Only number the pages through Insert Footer so they can easily be removed prior to publication.
-Do not insert extra pages.

-- 11. Use a header on each page including your name and the title of your novel.
-Use Insert Header so it can be easily removed prior to printing. - 12.
+Do not insert extra pages, Use a header on each page including your name and the title of your novel.
+Use Insert Header so it can be easily removed prior to printing. - 11.
 Pictures or diagrams should be submitted separately.
-You may use a notation in the manuscript such as [Insert picture one here]. - 13.
-Do NOT use any formatting other than standard bullets, italics, or bold type. - 14.
+You may use a notation in the manuscript such as [Insert picture one here].
+Highlight these items in aqua.

+- 12. Do NOT use any other formatting.
+If you want numbering or bullets or special type, indicate by using [start bullets here] and [end bullets here].
+Highlight in pink. - 13.
 IMPORTANT: Check your document prior to submission for any extra spaces, paragraphs, line spaces, etc., by going to File, Options, Display, Show All Formatting Marks.
 Delete any "extras."
 For example, there should be no tab characters in the document or spaces after a sentence ending a paragraph.
 If you do not do this, your document will have errors in formatting.
-If you use a Mac, go to Word, Preferences, View, Show All Non-printing Characters.
+If you use a Mac, go to Word, Preferences, View, Show All Non-printing Characters. - 14.
+File Name Protocol: During editing passes between editors and authors-editor's initials, underscore, current date, underscore, title.
+On the final, clean manuscript-editor's initials, underscore, FINAL, current date, title. - 15.
+Once the manuscript is clean of all edits, there is no comments panel, and the file has been renamed with the new file name protocol, the editor sends the manuscript to the fiction managing editor.